The Best Budgeting & Money Apps for UK Households

 What's the difference between free and premium versions?

-How accurate is automatic transaction categorization?
+How accurate is automatic transaction categorisation?

 Can I use multiple budgeting apps simultaneously?